ANIname/main-discord-bot/static/channels-info/welcome/greatings-text.md

 :wave: Hi!
-Choose a thread below in the language you are comfortable reading a brief description of the server
+Choose a thread below in the language you are comfortable reading a brief description of the guild